CSCI 226 / Spring 2019

 Linda Null and Julia Lobur,

-There will be about five unit quizzes during the semester.
-These quizzes will be held outside of class on Wednesdays or Fridays subsequent to finishing the material in class.
+There will be at least four (likely more) unit quizzes during the semester.
+These quizzes will be held subsequent to finishing the material in class, possibly in the late afternoon or early evening.
 There will be a comprehensive final during the exam period at the end of the semester.
-There will be several take-home projects and homeworks.
+There will be several projects and possibly a few smaller homeworks.

 The final grade will be computed approximately as follows:

 |Projects & Homeworks||40%|

 Assignments are due at the beginning of class on the assigned due date.
 The maximum possible score for an assignment will be reduced by 10% for each day or portion of a day that the assignment is turned in late.
 So the maximum possible score for an assignment turned in up to 24 hours late is 90%, and the maximum possible score for an assignment turned in up to 48 hours late is 80%, and so on.
 The penalty will be determined when all parts of the assignment (both electronic and paper copies, if needed) are received by the instructor or the department administrative assistant.
 Late work will not be accepted after the graded assignment is returned to the class.